waptug/GeekZoneArticleImporter/README.md

 Re-Factor into OPP style code.

+Create this as a php Class so it can be re-used in larger projects.

 Populate plugin template with working code.

 Grab keywords from file and add them as tags to the post.